alexcapstick/LossAdaptedPlasticity/README.md

     )
 ```

+## The Documentation for LAP:

+Depression won't be applied until at least `lap_n` loss values
+have been collected for at least two sources.
+This could be
+longer if a `hold_off` parameter is used in the depression function.

+This class will wrap any optimiser and perform lap gradient depression
+before the values are passed to the underlying optimiser.

+### Examples

+The following wraps the Adam optimiser with the LAP functionality.

+    >>> optimizer = LAP(
+    ...     torch.optim.Adam, params=model.parameters(), lr=0.01,
+    ...     )

+Ensure that when using this optimiser, during the `.step`
+method, you use the arguments `loss` and `source`.
+For example:

+    >>> loss = loss.backward()
+    >>> optimizer.step(loss, source)

+### Arguments

+- `optimizer`: `torch.optim.Optimizer`:
+    The optimizer to wrap with the LAP algorithm.

+- `lap_n`: `int`, optional:
+    The number of previous loss values for each source
+    to be used in the loss adapted plasticity
+    calculations.
+    Defaults to `10`.

+- `depression_strength`: `float`, optional:
+    This float determines the strength of the depression
+    applied to the gradients.
+It is the value of `m` in
+    `dep = 1-tanh(m*d)**2`.
+    Defaults to `1`.

+- `depression_function`: `function` or `string`, optional:
+    This is the function used to calculate the depression
+    based on the loss array (with sources containing full
+    loss history) and the source of the current batch.
+    Ensure that the first two arguments of this function are
+    loss_array and source_idx.
+    If string, please ensure it is `'discrete_ranking_std'`
+    Defaults to `'discrete_ranking_std'`.

+- `depression_function_kwargs`: `dict`, optional:
+    Keyword arguments that will be used in depression_function
+    when initiating it, if it is specified by a string.
+    Defaults to `{}`.

+- `source_is_bool`: `bool`, optional:
+    This tells the optimizer that the sources will be named True
+    when the source is corrupted and False if the source is not.
+    If the incoming source is corrupted, then the optimizer will not
+    make a step.
+    Defaults to `False`.

 ## Training and Testing on Synthetic Data

 To train the models on synthetic data, please use the `test_hparam_synthetic.py` or `test_hparam_different_noise_synthetic.py` files with the desired arguments for that given experiment.